Grad15: Overcoming imposter phemonenon

-Impostor syndrome is defined as a sense of self-perceived phoniness among high-performing individuals in regard to intellectual aptitudes or competence.
-It is driven by the principle of pluralistic ignorance — or the premise that sufferers of impostor syndrome privately believe themselves to be less ‘worthy’ than others and do not recognize that others are just as privately feeling the same way.
+Imposter syndrome is defined as a sense of self-perceived phoniness among high-performing individuals in regard to intellectual aptitude or competence.
+It is driven by the principle of pluralistic ignorance – or the premise that sufferers of imposter syndrome privately believe themselves to be less ‘worthy’ than others and do not recognize that others are just as privately feeling the same way.
 Though we often see it manifested in academia, it’s also common in other career areas, too.

-Impostor syndrome can affect any of us — and by some studies more than 70% of graduate students.
+Imposter syndrome can affect any of us.
+According to some studies, it affects more than 70% of graduate students.
 Students who are underrepresented (either in academia or within their chosen field) are often most at risk.

 Why is it so pervasive in academia?

-Impostor syndrome is common in academia because we tend not to talk about it out of a fear of being stigmatized or deemed ‘unfit’ for the rigors of graduate study.
-Furthermore, the academic culture, with its high bar for entry and competitive nature, lends itself to the experience of self-doubt and impostor syndrome.
+Imposter syndrome is common in academia because we tend not to talk about it out of fear of being stigmatized or deemed ‘unfit’ for the rigors of graduate study.
+Furthermore, the academic culture, with its high bar for entry and competitive nature, lends itself to the experience of self-doubt and imposter syndrome.

 How can we combat impostor syndrome?